Hit NJ's Ski Slopes (and Beyond) This Winter

 181 Galli Curci Rd., Highmount, NY

-About two hours from North Jersey in the Catskills, this mountain boasts 50 trails and eight lifts.
+About two hours from North Jersey in the Catskills, this mountain boasts 51 trails, five glades, a terrain park, a progression park, one x-course and eight lifts.
 Group lessons are available.

 Windham Mountain Resort